 About 1% of the U.S population has served, which means It’s a lifestyle completely foreign to 99% of the U.S. Curiosity is completely normal and many people just want to express their sincere “Thanks” to veterans.
 That’s cool and appreciated.
 Just don’t be the guy who asks: “Were you ever over there?” or “Did you see action?”

 Military lingo exists in a world of its own and at times can cause communication breakdowns.
 Often times civilians don’t know what to say to veterans and sometimes don’t even know what veterans are saying.
 Fear not, these barriers can easily be overcome.

 I offer insight to interviewers that opens a candidate pool that provides an almost endless supply of highly qualified applicants.
 I advise interviewers that: communicating with civilians is a learning curve for veterans just like communicating with veterans is a learning curve for them.
 The most important thing to remember is that they’re people just like you.

 Senior Master Sergeant Michelle Lafferty (center) with her cadets learning about civil engineers in the Air Force.
 Michelle served as an instructor for the Field Engineering and Readiness Laboratory that trained cadets prior to their commission as Air Force Officers.

 Veterans have years of practical experience on multiple platforms.
 The military branches have both a war and peacetime mission, and our training is geared specifically for when you must make the best decisions in an instant.

 We add a level of education, experience, and community that companies are trying desperately to replicate on a daily basis.
 Overall, veterans make companies better.
-Sometimes it means meeting them halfway and doing a little extra work to understand their skills and their story, but the reward is worthwhile.
+Sometimes it means meeting them halfway and doing a little extra work to understand their skills and their story, but the reward of employing veterans is worthwhile.

 Proactive Talent, Lead Consultant